 His approach is analytical, his work serial and processual, conceived of as the result of an imprinting process and of an exploratory approach to tools, materials and texhniques.
 He uses different layers of transparent acrylic paint, shellac, oil paint and ship's varnish.
 190x130cm

-The photographs are printed on 1.5mm steel sheets.
+The photographs displayed are printed on 1.5mm steel sheets.
 120x80cm